-In an industry where 10 percent of the real estate agents sell about 90 percent of the homes, some agents may not have enough first-hand experience to know which home inspectors are thorough and qualified.
-Ask your agent frankly how comfortable he or she feels making recommendations; ask for several names and when you get them, don't hesitate to pose more questions: How often have you worked with this inspector?
-Why would they be a good choice for this job?
-Are they familiar with this area or type of residence?
+In an industry where 10 percent of the real estate agents sell about 90 percent of the homes, some agents may not have enough direct experience to know which home inspectors are thorough and qualified.
+Ask your agent frankly how comfortable she feels making recommendations.
+Request several names, and when you get them, don't hesitate to pose more questions: How often have you worked with this inspector?
+Why would that person be a good choice for this job?
+Is the company familiar with this area or type of residence?

-If someone else you know has recommended a home inspector, run that name by the agent.
+If someone else you know has recently used or can recommend a home inspector, run that name by the agent.

-You don't have to go with your agent's recommendations.
-But if you do, your chances of finding someone competent are certainly better than plucking a home inspector out of the phone book or online directory.
+You don't have to go with your agent's referral.
+But if you do, your chances of finding someone competent are certainly better than plucking a home inspector out of the phone book or an online directory.